Making Progress Based on False Discoveries: Abstract

 \section{Abstract}

-We consider the question of adaptive data analysis within the framework of convex optimization.
-We ask how many samples are needed in order to compute $\epsilon$-accurate estimates of $O(1/\epsilon^2)$ gradients queried by gradient descent, and we provide two intermediate answers to this question.

-First, we show that for a general analyst (not necessarily gradient descent) $\Omega(1/\epsilon^3)$ samples are required.
-This rules out the possibility of a foolproof mechanism.
-Our construction builds upon a new lower bound (that may be of interest of its own right) for an analyst that may ask several non adaptive questions in a batch of fixed and known $T$ rounds of adaptivity and requires a fraction of true discoveries.
-We show that for such an analyst $\Omega (\sqrt{T}/\epsilon^2)$ samples are necessary.

-Second, we show that, under certain assumptions on the oracle, in an interaction with gradient descent $\tilde \Omega(1/\epsilon^{2.5})$ samples are necessary.
-Our assumptions are that the oracle has only \emph{first order access} and is \emph{post-hoc generalizing}.
-First order access means that it can only compute the gradients of the sampled function at points queried by the algorithm.
-Our assumption of \emph{post-hoc generalization} follows from existing lower bounds for statistical queries.
-More generally then, we provide a generic reduction from the standard setting of statistical queries to the problem of estimating gradients queried by gradient descent.
+The study of adaptive data analysis examines how many statistical queries can be answered accurately using a fixed dataset while avoiding false discoveries (statistically inaccurate answers).
+In this paper, we tackle a question that precedes the field of study: Is data only valuable when it provides accurate answers to statistical queries?
+To answer this question, we use Stochastic Convex Optimization as a case study.

+In this model, algorithms are considered as analysts who query an estimate of the gradient of a noisy function at each iteration and move towards its minimizer.
+It is known that $O(1/\epsilon^2)$ examples can be used to minimize the objective function, but none of the existing methods depend on the accuracy of the estimated gradients along the trajectory.
+Therefore, we ask: How many samples are needed to minimize a noisy convex function if we require $\epsilon$-accurate estimates of $O(1/\epsilon^2)$ gradients?
+Or, might it be that inaccurate gradient estimates are \emph{necessary} for finding the minimum of a stochastic convex function at an optimal statistical rate?

-These results are in contrast with classical bounds that show that with $O(1/\epsilon^2)$ samples one can optimize the population risk to accuracy of $O(\epsilon)$ but, as it turns out, with spurious gradients.
+We provide two partial answers to this question.
+First, we show that a general analyst (queries that may be maliciously chosen) requires $\Omega(1/\epsilon^3)$ samples, ruling out the possibility of a foolproof mechanism.
+Second, we show that, under certain assumptions on the oracle, $\tilde \Omega(1/\epsilon^{2.5})$ samples are necessary for gradient descent to interact with the oracle.
+Our results are in contrast to classical bounds that show that $O(1/\epsilon^2)$ samples can optimize the population risk to an accuracy of $O(\epsilon)$, but with spurious gradients.